 Corporations have a responsibility to disclose to their shareholders the potential liabilities of their operations, including the risks associated with social and environmental aspects of their operations.
 This disclosure may be included in sustainability reports with other information on the company's social and environmental performance.
-[The fund] recommends the Global Reporting Initiative guidelines for creating sustainability reports.
-5 Companies may also integrate information on their social and environmental performance into their annual reports.
+We recommend the Global Reporting Initiative guidelines for creating sustainability reports.
+Companies may also integrate information on their social and environmental performance into their annual reports.

-• [The fund] will vote for proposals to provide shareholders with sustainability reports.
+Vote for proposals to provide shareholders with sustainability reports.

-- [The fund] will vote for proposals for companies to issue integrated sustainability and financial reports, as long as the integrated reports can be understood and provide as much information as separate sustainability and financial reports would provide. - [The fund] will vote for proposals that ask companies to report to shareholders using the Global Reporting Initiative Guidelines, the Sustainability Accounting Standards Board standards, or the Task Force on Climate-Related Financial Disclosures framework.
+- Vote for proposals for companies to issue integrated sustainability and financial reports, as long as the integrated reports can be understood and provide as much information as separate sustainability and financial reports would provide. - Vote for proposals that ask companies to report to shareholders using the Global Reporting Initiative Guidelines, the Sustainability Accounting Standards Board standards, or the IFRS S2 Climate-related Disclosures.